stephenrossetti/Rossetti-s-Computer-Science-for-JavaScript-Regex-Tutorial/gist-email-regex.md

 Quantifiers in a regular expression, such as `+` and `{...}`, are use to quantify the number of preceding characters in the character set that should be matched in the search.
 In the email match regex, we utilize the plus sign `+` character as a quantifier to ensure there is at least one specified character in the preceding character set as well as the brackets `{2,6}` to ensure there are between 2 and 6 (inclusive) characters in the preceding character set.

-These quantifiers are important to ensure certain parts of the string are not left blank, or do not include the necessary number of characters.
+These quantifiers are important to ensure certain parts of the string are not left blank, or include the necessary number of characters.

 #### Example